 Following video explains both the maneuvers

-Galeazzi sign is useful sign to identify unilateral hip dislocation in these children.
+Galeazzi sign is a useful sign to identify unilateral hip dislocation in these children.
 This is performed with the patient lying supine and the hips and knees flexed.
-The knees appear at different levels with affected knee at lower level.
+The knees appear at different levels with the affected knee at a lower level.

 The finding is due to apparent shortening of the affected limb [Due to dislocation, there is proximal migration and thus apparent shortening]